tripetto/community/README.md

 ![Tripetto](https://docs.tripetto.com/assets/header.svg)

 Tripetto is a full-fledged form kit.
 Rapidly create and deploy smart flowing forms and surveys.
 Drop the kit in your codebase and use all of it, or just the parts you need.
-The visual [**editor**](https://www.npmjs.com/package/tripetto) is for form creation, the [**collector**](https://www.npmjs.com/package/tripetto-collector) for response collection and the [**SDK**](https://docs.tripetto.com/guide/blocks) for developing more form building blocks.
+The visual [**editor**](https://www.npmjs.com/package/tripetto) is for form creation, the [**runner**](https://www.npmjs.com/package/tripetto-runner) for response collection and the [**SDK**](https://docs.tripetto.com/guide/blocks) for developing more form building blocks.

-# Collectors and blocks
+# Runners and blocks
-This repository contains a list of collectors and building blocks available in the public (open source) domain.
+This repository contains a list of runners and building blocks available in the public (open source) domain.
 We hope other enthusiasts will also start to develop stuff for Tripetto.

-*If you have created a collector or building block yourself, create a PR and add yours to this list.*
+*If you have created a runner or building block yourself, create a PR and add yours to this list.*

-## List of collectors
+## List of runners
-- **React collector with Bootstrap example** by [Tripetto](https://github.com/tripetto/)
+- **React runner with Bootstrap example** by [Tripetto](https://github.com/tripetto/)

   Live demo: https://example-react-bootstrap.tripetto.com/

   Code: https://gitlab.com/tripetto/examples/react

-- **React collector with Material-UI example** by [Tripetto](https://github.com/tripetto/)
+- **React runner with Material-UI example** by [Tripetto](https://github.com/tripetto/)

   Live demo: https://example-react-material-ui.tripetto.com/

   Code: https://gitlab.com/tripetto/examples/react-material-ui

-- **React conversational collector example** by [Tripetto](https://github.com/tripetto/)
+- **React conversational runner example** by [Tripetto](https://github.com/tripetto/)

   Live demo: https://example-react-conversational.tripetto.com/

   Code: https://gitlab.com/tripetto/examples/react-conversational

-- **Angular collector with Bootstrap example** by [Tripetto](https://github.com/tripetto/)
+- **Angular runner with Bootstrap example** by [Tripetto](https://github.com/tripetto/)

   Live demo: https://example-angular-bootstrap.tripetto.com/

   Code: https://gitlab.com/tripetto/examples/angular

-- **Angular Material collector example** by [Tripetto](https://github.com/tripetto/)
+- **Angular Material runner example** by [Tripetto](https://github.com/tripetto/)

   Live demo: https://example-angular-material.tripetto.com/